fairen-group/mof-biocompatibility/README.md

 * rfc.py: Training the best performing model - the random forest (RF) using the optimum hyperparameters as deduced from the coarsegrid and finegrid hyperparameter optimization processes.
 The best performing model is saved after this code is executed.
 * rfc_coarsegrid.py: The RF trained on a coarse-grid of hyperparameters as outlined in the manuscript and the schematic above.
 The model has been implemented using scikit-learn.
 * rfc_finegrid.py: The RF trained on a fine grid of hyperparameters as outlined in the manuscript and the schematic above.
 The model has been implemented using scikit-learn.
 * svc_coarsegrid.py: The Support Vector Machine (SVM) trained on a coarse-grid of hyperparameters as outlined in the manuscript and the schematic above.
 The model has been implemented using scikit-learn.

+The code for the fragmentation of a MOF into its building blocks (moffragmentor) has been developed by Jablonka et al. If you are using this code, please cite: Jablonka, K.M., Rosen, A.S., Krishnapriyan, A.S. and Smit, B., 2023.
+An ecosystem for digital reticular chemistry.

+Here we provide an overview of the part of the code we developed to leverage moffragmentor in a high-throughput manner.
 ## 💪 Getting Started